-I heard horror stories, but started to see on wedding boards like WeddingBee, that there were plenty of brides who ordered their dresses from sites like Dressilyme.com and were thrilled with the results.
+In my research to put together an honest dressilyme review, I read a fair share of horror stories.
+But for every upset bride on WeddingBee, that there were plenty of brides who were thrilled with what they purchased.
 Here’s the kicker- they were getting dresses direct from China for $200 as opposed to $900+….cha-ching!

 So- I started browsing on Dressilyme.com and found some gorgeous dresses in a variety of price points, but many were around $200 and totally beautiful.
 I was curious if the dress I’d get would look like the dress photo on the website (which was one of the biggest complaints I heard brides vent about when ordering a dress on a website and not in-person).

-I pitched Dressilyme.com for a review, placed my order, and waited a whopping three weeks to get my dress.
+I pitched Dressilyme for a wedding dress review, placed my order, and waited a whopping three weeks to get my dress.
 Yes, three weeks.
 Not six months… I digress.

 *Unfortunately this dress is no longer available, but here’s a similar one.